What The Difference Between Data And Information

 Communicate your findings in a clear and concise manner.
 Use data visualization techniques to present your results in a way that is easy to understand.
 Tailor your communication to your audience and focus on the key insights that are most relevant to their needs.

-For example, if you are presenting your findings to senior management, you should focus on the strategic implications of your results.
+Here's one way to look at it: if you are presenting your findings to senior management, you should focus on the strategic implications of your results.
 If you are presenting your findings to a technical audience, you can go into more detail about the methods and techniques you used.

 FAQ